-AHC is a holding company which is a party to the Joint Venture Agreement and Shareholders' Agreement ("the Agreements") among the Parent Company, Philippine Women's University ("PWU"), Unlad Resources Development Corporation ("Unlad").
-It granted advances amounting to ₱65.0 million to Unlad by virtue of these Agreements.
-AHC assigned these receivables to the Parent Company on March 1, 2016.
+AHC is a holding company which is a party to the Joint Venture Agreement and Shareholders' Agreement ("the Agreements") among Philippine Women's University ("PWU"), Unlad Resources Development Corporation ("Unlad") and the Benitez Group.
+Under the Agreements, AHC is set to own up to 20% of Unlad.
+AHC is also a party to the Omnibus Agreement it executed with STI Holdings and Unlad.